rse/typopro/README.md

 - **Font Renaming**:
-  To circumvent license restrictions related to font format conversions and to avoid confusion with the original font formats, all Web font format variants were renamed to consistently carry the `TypoPRO ` prefix.
+  To circumvent license restrictions related to font format conversions and to avoid confusion with the original font formats, all Web and DTP font format variants were renamed to consistently carry the `TypoPRO ` prefix.

 - **Font Parameters**:
-  All font families consistently use a common font family name (CSS `font-family` attribute) and all fonts within the same font family are consistently distinguished via CSS parameters `font-weight`, `font-style`, `font-stretch` and `font-variant`.
+  In the Web font format variants, all font families consistently use a common font family name (CSS `font-family` attribute) and all fonts within the same font family are consistently distinguished via CSS parameters `font-weight`, `font-style`, `font-stretch` and `font-variant`.

 - **Specimen**:
   For the Web font variants, a specimen in HTML format was generated to